architect/arc.codes/src/shared/en/aws/reference-arc-inventory.md

 ## Delete Everything Except DynamoDB Tables

 Running `npx inventory nuke` deletes all AWS resources for the current `.arc` file except for **DynamoDB tables**.
 DynamoDB tables can be deleted with an additional environment variable (explained below).
-This workflow makes it very fast to setup and teardown a single codebase across many infra deployments.
+This workflow makes it very fast to setup and tear down a single codebase across many infra deployments.

 ## Delete DynamoDB Tables